Practical Quantum Federated Learning for Privacy-Sensitive Healthcare: Communication Efficiency and Noise Resilience

 \begin{enumerate} \item Centralized QFL (Full and Light-cone aggregation) \item Decentralized QFL \end{enumerate}

-To examine error mitigation capability, we further apply the Steane code at the highest noise level ($p = 0.001$).
+To examine error mitigation capability, we further apply the Steane code at depolarizing noise with $p \in \{0.001, 0.0025, 0.005, 0.0075, 0.01\}$.
 Qubits are encoded prior to transmission, error correction is performed upon reception, and decoded states are used for aggregation.